 The College of Health Science (CHS) is Faulkner's newest and fastest growing academic unit.
 CHS was initiated in August 2018 with the opening of the first health science program, a Master of Science and Master of Arts in Speech Language Pathology.
-The Master of Science in Physician Assistant Studies opened in October 2020, and the Doctorate of Physical Therapy opens in August 2021.
-An additional health science program in the development phase includes the Doctorate of Occupational Therapy.
+Additional health science programs in the development phase include the Doctorate of Physical Therapy, Master of Occupational Therapy, and Master of Physician Assistant Studies.
 All graduate degree programs in CHS are designed to lead to professional licensure to practice in the healthcare system as competent, compassionate, Christian healthcare providers.